Classic banana bread just got better with this amazing peanut butter chocolate chip banana bread recipe.

-Peanut butter and chocolate chips are two of my favorite things – so why not combine them for an amazing moist peanut butter banana bread?
+Peanut butter and chocolate chips are two of my favorite things – so why not combine them for an amazingly moist peanut butter chocolate chip banana bread?
 It’s a hit at our house!

 How to Make Peanut Butter Banana Bread with Chocolate Chips

 - 1 teaspoon baking soda

 3 mashed bananas (to equal 1 cup)

 - pinch of salt